lihaoyi/macropy/docs/reference.rst

 One thing to note is that ``hq`` pickles all captured names and saves them in the expanded module, which unpickles them for usage.
-This is done in order to ensure consistency of behavior with `exported`_ code, but it comes with a small number of caveats:
+This is done in order to ensure consistency of behavior with `exported`:ref: code, but it comes with a small number of caveats:

 - unpickleable values (e.g. module objects, nested functions, lambdas) can't be captured in a ``hq``;